Rec 2: Plot

-The father of Jennifer persuades a firefighter to help him enter the building through the sewers.
+The father of an infected little girl, Jennifer, persuades a firefighter to help him enter the building through the sewers.
 They are unknowingly followed by three teenagers, Tito, Mire and Ori, and the police seal their exit.
-Jennifer's father is bitten and infected and killed by Owen and the GEO team, while the firefighter is attacked by Martos and killed accidentally by Mire, who kills Martos right after.
-After Tito is infected, Owen, Fernandez and Rosso find the group.
-They lock Mire and Ori in a room and encounter reporter Ángela Vidal (Manuela Velasco) shocked but safe.
-The group questions the possessed Tito and deduce from his cryptic answers that Medeiros is in the penthouse and that certain areas are only accessible in total darkness aside from infrared light.
+Jennifer's father is infected and killed by the GEO team, while the firefighter is killed accidentally by Mire, who kills Martos too.
+After Tito is infected, the crew locks Mire and Ori in a room and encounter reporter Ángela Vidal (Manuela Velasco), shocked but safe.
+The group questions the possessed Tito and deduce from his cryptic answers that Medeiros is in the penthouse and certain areas are only accessible in total darkness and infrared light.

 The group finds a hidden door using the night vision on Ángela's camera.
-They are attacked by Medeiros, who kills Fernandez, and attacks Owen before Ángela blows her head off with a shotgun.
-Owen is enraged because he needed the blood sample, but the unnerved Ángela can only think to leave the building.
-When Owen refuses to authorize their exit, Ángela attacks him and kills Rosso when he attempts an intervention.
-It is revealed that the demon possessing Tristana has now possessed Ángela. Ángela kills Owen and imitates his voice to contact the authorities.
+They are attacked by Medeiros, who kills Fernandez and attacks Owen before Ángela blows her head off with a shotgun.
+Owen is enraged because he needed the blood sample and refuses to authorize their exit.
+Angered, Ángela attacks him and kills Rosso when he attempts an intervention.
+It is revealed that the demon possessing Tristana has now possessed Ángela.

+Ángela kills Owen and imitates his voice to contact the authorities.
 She tells them that the mission has been accomplished, that Owen must stay inside due to being infected, and that the only survivor allowed to leave is Ángela.
-A flashback then reveals what happened right before the story's beginning: Ángela was captured by Medeiros and had a vermiform organism orally transmitted into her.
-As the response team arrived, Ángela went into hiding.
+A flashback reveals what happened right before the film's beginning: Ángela was captured by Medeiros and had a vermiform organism orally transmitted into her.
+As the response team arrived, she went into hiding.